woleet/woleet-openapi-js-client/README.md

 # woleet_api

-WoleetApi - Woleet's Swagger/OpenAPI official Java client.
+WoleetApi - Woleet's Swagger/OpenAPI official JavaScript client.

 # Basics
 The Woleet API is an **HTTP REST API**: it has predictable, resource-oriented URLs and uses HTTP response codes to indicate API errors.
 It uses built-in HTTP features, like **Basic authentication** and HTTP verbs, for an easy integration with off-the-shelf HTTP clients.
 It supports **CORS** and provides **JWT authentication** allowing an easy and secure interaction with both web clients and backend applications.
 The Woleet API is specified following the [Swagger/OpenAPI](https://openapis.org/) standard.
 You can get the specification file at https://api.woleet.io/swagger.yaml) and **generate client code for most languages using the [Swagger Editor](http://editor.swagger.io/?import=https://api.woleet.io/v1/swagger.json) or [Swagger Codegen](http://swagger.io/swagger-codegen/)**.
 The API base URL is **https://api.woleet.io/v1**.